appy9/thecompiler/CONTRIBUTING.md

 **We heartily welcome any and all contributions that match [our product roadmap](https://github.com/onthecompiler/thecompiler/projects/2) and engineering standards!**

-That being said, this codebase isn't your typical open source project because it's not a library or package with a limited scope—it's the entire product.

 - [Ground Rules](#ground-rules)
 - [Adding Data](#adding-data)
 - [Codebase](#codebase)